Featured

 There is an “operating manual” for how to use atomic habits to unlock your full potential.
 Clear outlines Four Laws of Behavior Change we can use to create positive habits, or if reversed, to break bad habits.

-“Research has shown that once a person believes in a particular aspect of their identity, they are more likely to act in alignment with that belief.”
+Most habits are hard to keep because we focus on the wrong things.“Research has shown that once a person believes in a particular aspect of their identity, they are more likely to act in alignment with that belief.”

 Key Concept (17): If You Focus On Changing Your Identity, Your Habits Are More Likely To Stick Long-Term